jayesh6696/googleads-adsensehost-examples/python/v4.x/README.md

-# AdSense Management API v1.4 Samples
+# AdSense Host API v4.1 Samples

-A collection of command-line samples for the AdSense Management API.
+A collection of command-line samples for the AdSense Host API.

 ##Installation and first request